stnava/ANTsRNpy/README.md

   * 3D: if `R` is  `m * n * o`  then the `numpy` data in `python` is `o * n * m`

-The examples illustrate this and the differences induced by the 1-based (`R`) vs. 0-based indexing of `python`.
+The examples illustrate this and the differences induced by the 1-based indexing in `R` vs. 0-based indexing in `python`.